anchoranalysis/anchor-assembly/README.md

-# anchor-gui
+# anchor-assembly

-gui portion of anchor
+Creates an anchor distribution that combines JARs from the other repositories together with launcher tools

 ## Note